Kristin Hersh: Throwing Muses and early solo work

 The band signed a U.S. deal with Sire/Reprise Records in 1987 and began touring the U.S. and Europe while recording albums, with Hersh writing most of the songs.
 The band became a trio when Donelly left the group after 1991's The Real Ramona.
 In 1994, Hersh began a solo career on Sire/Reprise and 4AD as an acoustic performer, beginning with Hips and Makers, an album sparsely arranged around her vocals, guitar, and a cellist, in contrast to the volatile, electric sound of her band work.
 Michael Stipe of R.E.M. made an appearance on this first solo album.
 After receiving some airplay and major media coverage for the Throwing Muses album University in 1995, Hersh moved to Rykodisc for the band's 1996 album, Limbo, and released her solo album, Strange Angels, in 1998.

 To better control her career and the distribution of her recorded material, she created the ThrowingMusic label with then-husband and manager Billy O'Connell in 1996.
-This enabled her to co-release some of her projects, including an ongoing download-subscription service called Works in Progress (WIP) for releases available through the label's website.
+That enabled her to co-release some of her projects, including an ongoing download-subscription service called Works in Progress (WIP) for releases available through the label's website.
 Hersh continued to offer her solo releases online, releasing Sky Motel in 1999.
 Throwing Muses functions as a noncommercial musical enterprise, focusing on touring over record sales and airplay.
-In a 2014 interview, Hersh stated: "As far as I'm concerned, music is not a commodity.
+In a 2014 interview, Hersh said, "As far as I'm concerned, music is not a commodity.
 It's something that people have earned by being human.
 They have a right to hear it, and a right to share it, as they always have in churches and parties.
 That's how music happens."

 2000 to present

 In 2001, Hersh released the Sunny Border Blue solo album, on which she again played nearly all instruments.
 She described the album as having even more intensity than her previous works, as she continued her pursuit of songwriting as being in part a way to transform "ugly feelings" into art.
-She also collaborated further with like-minded alternative artists like Vic Chesnutt, Willard Grant Conspiracy, Grant Lee Phillips and John Doe.
+She also collaborated further with like-minded alternative artists like Vic Chesnutt, Willard Grant Conspiracy, Grant-Lee Phillips, and John Doe.
 In 2003, she released The Grotto, an acoustic solo album of song sketches with personal lyrics set in Providence, Rhode Island, with Andrew Bird on violin and Howe Gelb on piano.
 On the same date a self-titled album by Throwing Muses was also released, the first since Limbo.
 Both were recorded at Steve Rizzo's studio in Rhode Island.
 When Narcizo was unable to tour on a full-time basis due to other commitments, Hersh formed her power rock trio 50FootWave.
 Her touring appearances and recording efforts in 2004 and 2005 centered around both 50 Foot Wave and her solo career.